myntra/goscheduler/README.md

 The purpose of this API is to create a cron schedule based on the cron expression provided in the request body.

-To create a cron schedule, you will first have to register the "Athena" app.
+To create a cron schedule, you will first have to register the **Athena** app.

 ### Method: POST
 ```